dimaryaz/jdmtool/README.md

 This is optional - the next command will automatically download the database as needed - but can be useful if you want to transfer the database when you are offline.

+You can specify a single service ID, multiple IDs separated by commas, `curr` for all services that are current, or `next` for all services that are not yet current.

 ```
 $ jdmtool download 0
 Downloading: 100%|█████████████████████████████████████████████████| 8.44M/8.44M [00:03<00:00, 2.15MB/s]